Tortured with razor-sharp bamboo and fed alive to ants: The story behind one PoW’s incredible escape from Laos

 Many (me included) believe at least SOME US servicemen were left behind in the jungles of Laos and North Vietnam after the war, as explained here: http://peteralanlloyd.com/back-part-2/are-there-any-vietnam-war-era-pows-still-alive-in-laos-a-trip-to-sam-neua-and-vieng-xai-caves/

-What became of those who remained is one of the war’s great mysteries, and it’s a mystery I explore in my novel, BACK.
+What became of those who remained is one of the war’s great mysteries, and it’s a mystery I explore in my novel and screenplay, BACK.

 Flying low over the dangerous and impenetrable Laotian jungle on a bombing mission against the Viet Cong, U.S. Air Force Colonel Eugene Deatrick saw a lone figure waving to him from a clearing below.